-Swecker advises, “There’s a large percentage of Realtors that do not give their sold data to the online sites because it has to be manually entered.”
+Swecker advises, “There’s a large percentage of Realtors® that do not give their sold data to the online sites because it has to be manually entered.”
 So even when a listing is marked as “sold” on these sites, the dollar amount given may still be the list price, not the sold price.

 The sold price also may fail to reflect any seller concessions, or money the sellers had to pay to repair the garage, replace the carpet, or cover the buyer’s fees at closing.

-Listings missing from the MLS: There may be some nearby home sales that won’t show up on these online sites at all, because they were never entered into the MLS in the first place.
+Listings missing from the MLS: There may be some nearby home sales that won’t show up on these online sites because they were never entered into the MLS in the first place.